Functional Foods

 Consumer insight

-GLP-1 users skew 40-60 and aren't the original 'biohacker' shake buyer.
-They want shakes that taste like food, not lab fuel — vanilla milkshake, chocolate, banana, not 'Plant Eats Lemon Tart.'
+GLP-1 users, who skew 40-60, are not the original 'biohacker' shake buyers.
+They want shakes that taste like food, not lab fuel (vanilla milkshake, chocolate, banana, not 'Plant Eats Lemon Tart').

 Strategic takeaway